SSH checks are performed as agent-less monitoring. Zabbix agent is not needed for SSH checks.

-Uncomment it and set full path to a folder where public and private keys will be located:
+Uncomment it and set the full path to the folder where the public and private keys will be located:

-/home/zabbix here is the home directory for the zabbix user account and .ssh is a directory where by default public and private keys will be generated by a ssh-keygen command inside the home directory.
+The path /home/zabbix here is the home directory for the zabbix user account, and .ssh is a directory where by default public and private keys will be generated by an ssh-keygen command inside the home directory.

-Usually installation packages of zabbix-server from different OS distributions create zabbix user account with a home directory in not very well-known places (as for system accounts), e. g. /var/lib/zabbix.
+Usually installation packages of Zabbix server from different OS distributions create the zabbix user account with a home directory elsewhere, for example, /var/lib/zabbix (as for system accounts).

-These steps can be skipped if zabbix account has been added manually according to the installation section because in this case most likely the home directory is already located at /home/zabbix.
+The following steps can be skipped if zabbix account has been added manually according to the installation section.
+In such a case the home directory for the zabbix account is most likely already /home/zabbix.

-To change the setting for the zabbix user account all working processes which are using it have to be stopped:
+To change the home directory of the zabbix user account, all working processes which are using it have to be stopped:

-To change the home directory location with an attempt to move it (if it exists) a command should be executed:
+To change the home directory location with an attempt to move it (if it exists) the following command should be executed:

-It's absolutely possible that a home directory did not exist in the old place (in the CentOS for example), so it should be created at the new place.
+It is also possible that a home directory did not exist in the old location (e.g., in the CentOS), so it should be created at the new location.
 A safe attempt to do that is:

 To be sure that all is secure, additional commands could be executed to set permissions to the home directory:

-Now steps to generate public and private keys can be performed with the following commands (for better readability, command prompts are commented out):
+Now, the steps to generate the public and private keys can be performed with the following commands (for better readability, command prompts are commented out):

-Note: public and private keys (id_rsa.pub and id_rsa respectively) have been generated by default in the /home/zabbix/.ssh directory which corresponds to the Zabbix server SSHKeyLocation configuration parameter.
+The public and private keys (id_rsa.pub and id_rsa) have been generated by default in the /home/zabbix/.ssh directory, which corresponds to the Zabbix server

 This step should be performed only once for every host that will be monitored by SSH checks.

-By using the following command the public key file can be installed on a remote host 10.10.10.10 so that then SSH checks can be performed with a root account (for better readability, command prompts are commented out):
+By using the following commands, the public key file can be installed on a remote host 10.10.10.10, so that the SSH checks can be performed with a root account (for better readability, command prompts are commented out):

-Now it's possible to check the SSH login using the default private key (/home/zabbix/.ssh/id_rsa) for zabbix user account:
+Now it is possible to check the SSH login using the default private key (/home/zabbix/.ssh/id_rsa) for the zabbix user account:

 All mandatory input fields are marked with a red asterisk.